jeremypw/elementary-files-testing/copy-and-paste.md

 ### COPY-03
 Repeat tests 01 and 02 using a multiple selection of files and folders.

 **Expected** The selection is copied to the destination and all items are selected.
-The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z.
+The operation can be undone with Ctrl-Z and redone with Ctrl-Shift-Z. The operation does not slow down exponentially after copying with a large selection.

 ### COPY-04
 Repeat tests 01, 02 and 03 using a destination on a remote samba server.